vishu-paliwal/Hackindore2k18/README.md

-project make in hackindore 29/sep/2018
+project was made in hackindore 29/sep/2018

 Team name:Goal Diggers